nodename/vscode-hacker-typer/README.md

 ⬇️ **Download the extension from [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=nodename.vscode-hacker-typer-fork)**

-**🗯 "This is Unix, I know this!
-Asdfkdhsur dueuekdnfh sueekgkvins dicodksbry"** — [@mwarger](https://twitter.com/mwarger)

 ## Features

-- Record and replay **macros**.
+- Record and play **macros**.
-- Insert stop points, so you don't accidentally overrun your talking point while live coding.
+- Insert stop points, so you don't accidentally overrun your talking points while live coding.

 ## How to use Hacker Typer

 ### Status Bar

-  It's recommended that you keep the status bar visible so you can see the current state of the extension (`View -> Appearance -> Show Status Bar`).
+  If you keep the status bar visible you can see the current state of the extension (`View -> Appearance -> Show Status Bar`).

 ### Record a macro